 We have consumed substantial amounts of capital since our inception.
-From our inception to September 30, 2005, we used \$45.5 million in cash to fund our operating activities and acquisitions of property and equipment.
-Although we believe our existing cash and investments will be sufficient to fund our anticipated cash requirements through 2006, we will require significant additional financing in the future to fund our operations.
+From our inception to March 31, 2006, we have an accumulated deficit of \$128.9 million.
+Although we believe our existing cash and investments will be sufficient to fund our anticipated cash requirements at least through December 31, 2006, we will require significant additional financing in the future to fund our operations thereafter.
 Our future capital requirements will depend on, and could increase significantly as a result of many factors including: